u759/AllanAI/backend/MODEL_INTEGRATION.md

 ### 6. Fallback Behavior

-If the model fails or is unavailable, the backend automatically falls back to OpenCV heuristic processing:
+If the model fails or is unavailable, the backend automatically falls back to OpenCV heuristic processing.
+The resulting document records this in `processingSummary.heuristicFallbackUsed` and appends `HEURISTIC` to the `sources` list so downstream systems can flag the run:

 ```java
 // In MatchProcessingService.processVideo()